jainsaaab/ipl-dashboard/README.md

 - [x] Containerize the service.
 - [ ] Deploy the code in AWS.
 - [ ] Create a seperate service for sending e-mails.

+---

+I built this project by following code with me series from Koushik Kothagal (java brains).
+Thank you so much Koushik Kothagal for your help.